Macintosh 512Ke

 The Macintosh 512K enhanced (512Ke) was introduced in April 1986 as a cheaper alternative to the top-of-the-line Macintosh Plus, which had debuted three months previously.
 It is the same as the Macintosh 512K but includes the 800K disk drive and 128K of ROM used in the Macintosh Plus.
-Like its predecessors, it has little room for expansion.
+The new ROM supported HFS used on 800K and larger disks and allowed the Hard Disk 20 to be used as a startup disk, doing away with the Hard Disk 20 Startup floppy required by the prior Macintosh 512K.
+Like its predecessors, the 512Ke has little room for expansion.
 Some companies did create memory upgrades to bring the machine up to 2 MB or more.

 Model differences

 Originally, the case was identical to its predecessor, except for the model number listed on the rear bucket's agency approval label.
 It used the same beige-like color as well.
 Later in its lifespan, the 512Ke was discounted and offered to the educational market, badged as the Macintosh ED (M0001D & later M0001ED).

 The 512Ke shipped with the original short Macintosh Keyboard, but the extended Macintosh Plus Keyboard with built-in numeric keypad could be purchased optionally.
 A version of the 512Ke sold only outside of North America included the full keyboard and was marketed as the Macintosh 512K/800.
 Later, the larger keyboard would be included as standard in North America as well.

 Although the 512Ke includes the same 128K ROMs and 800K disk drive as the Mac Plus, the 512Ke retains the same port connectors as the first two models.
 For this reason, 512Ke users' only hard disk option is the slower floppy-port-based Hard Disk 20, or similar products for the serial port, even though the 512Ke ROMs contain the SCSI Manager software that enables the use of faster SCSI hard disks (because the ROMs are the same as those used in the Mac Plus, which does have a SCSI port).
 Apple did point users to certain third-party products which could be added to the 512Ke to provide a SCSI port.